611project/sixeleven/README.md

-611
+611 [coin]
 ===================

-611 is a decentralized key/value registration and transfer system based on *Bitcoin* technology (a decentralized cryptocurrency).
+611 [coin] is a decentralized key/value registration and transfer system based on *Bitcoin* technology (a decentralized cryptocurrency).

 As a fork of *Namecoin*, 611 offers a unique blockchain secured and anonymous domain registration service.
 Blockchain information can be published and accessed by any Internet device using the Domain Name Service (DNS) of *611.TO*.